jacksleight/coast-social/README.md

 # Coast Social

 Coast component for accessing social media APIs.

-Coast Social can retrieve latest feeds and URL statistics from various social media platforms in a standardised format.
+It can retrieve latest feeds and URL statistics from various social media platforms in a standardised format.

 ## Supported Platforms & Methods